 You could re-download the file every time you make an update.
 However, if you change data even once a month, this is an unrealistic solution.

-In reality, users won’t get your updates and instead will keep the files they first downloaded.
+In reality, users won’t get your updates and will keep the files they first downloaded.
 In short, they’ll continue to operate with the files they’re familiar with.

 Deleting Old Versions of Data